MerlinMagic2018/Lightning-Cash/README.md

 ---------------------------------------------------------------------------

-- Hash Algorithm : YespowerLNC POW algorithm    ( CPU only )
+- Hash Algorithm : Yespower POW algorithm    ( CPU only )

 ( With the addition of modified Dash's DarkGravityWave v3 algorithm, that changes difficulty every block, and progressively lowers difficulty if long stale tips happens.
 Tested and fully working !!)